Lucas Trecarichi

-Lucas Ezequiel Trecarichi Loiácono ([ˈlukas tɾekaˈɾitʃi]; born 12 February 1991) is an Argentine footballer who plays mainly as a left winger.
+Lucas Ezequiel Trecarichi Loiácono ([ˈlukas tɾekaˈɾitʃi]; born 12 February 1991) is an Argentine former footballer who played mainly as a left winger.

 Club career

 Early years / Sevilla

 Born in Béccar, Buenos Aires Province, Trecarichi began his career at Club Atlético River Plate, being released in December 2004.
 In January of the following year, one month before his 14th birthday, he joined CD Leganés, moving to Spain with his parents and soon attracting interest from several clubs in Europe, which prompted the Madrid side to sign him to a five-year contract with a €3 million clause; he often trained with the main squad, but played only with the B-team.

 In 2007, the youngster signed for Sevilla FC – as Arsenal was also interested– playing two seasons with the reserves in the second division with little success.
 Subsequently, Trecarichi was loaned to Club Atlético Huracán for six months, making his top flight debut on 3 September 2009 by coming on as a substitute in a 0–2 loss against Atlético Tucumán; on 7 October he scored his first and only goal for them, in a 2–2 draw at Club Atlético Tigre.

 On 24 August 2010, after another spell in Spain, playing four months with lowly SD Ponferradina, Trecarichi moved teams and countries again, joining PFC CSKA Sofia of Bulgaria on a three-year contract.
 In the summer of 2011, however, he was released by the latter club.